nvu01/Unsupervised-Learning/README.md

 - **AZDIAS_Feature_Summary.csv**: Summary of feature attributes for demographic data.

 ### Important Note:
-Since the datasets are proprietary, **only the HTML version of the completed notebook** will be shared for submission.
+Since the datasets are proprietary, **only the HTML version of the completed notebook** will be shared.
 The datasets are not included due to confidentiality agreements.